sportysport74/open-acoustic-levitation/README.md

 - Tag `#OpenAcousticLevitation` on social media
 - Post videos showing particles levitating
 - Share GPU validation results from your hardware
+- Share AI optimization results from your runs
 - Write blog posts about your experience
 - Teach workshops at makerspaces